InGeneron Announces Publication of Preclinical Results for its Cell Therapy in Chronic Ischemic Heart Failure

 Dr. Eckhard Alt, Executive Chair of InGeneron, Inc. and senior author of the study, commented “this therapy, which may be performed in an ambulatory setting without the known risks associated with major anticoagulation, delivers the stem cells in about 15 minutes and involves a total treatment time of approximately 3 hours.
 This gives hope that millions of patients suffering from chronic ischemic heart failure might benefit from rebuilding the heart with their own stem cells”.

-The study, entitled “Unmodified autologous stem cells at point of care for chronic myocardial infarction“, by Haenel et al. was published in the World Journal of Stem Cells on October 26, 2019.
+The study, entitled “Unmodified autologous stem cells at the point of care for chronic myocardial infarction“, by Haenel et al. was published in the World Journal of Stem Cells on October 26, 2019.

-While the company is advancing its ongoing clinical programs for key orthopedic conditions, additional studies are designed to validate the clinical potential of stem cells in patients with coronary artery disease and chronic heart failure.
+While the company is advancing its ongoing clinical programs for key orthopaedic conditions, additional studies are designed to validate the clinical potential of stem cells in patients with coronary artery disease and chronic heart failure.

-InGeneron is a clinical stage cell therapy company enabling novel, safe and evidence-based regenerative medicine therapies.
+InGeneron is a clinical-stage cell therapy company enabling novel, safe and evidence-based regenerative medicine therapies.
 Our purpose is to set new therapeutic standards by developing treatments that unlock the healing potential of each patient’s own regenerative cells processed at the point of care for same-day application.
 We focus on helping patients who are impacted by musculoskeletal indications and are pursuing research to extend the application of our platform technology to additional treatment areas. www.ingeneron.com

 On behalf of InGeneron